DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 ## 1B Disable or delete retail product grid elements

-- [ ] Disable or delete the existing product grid (“Shop our blends”).
+- [x] Disable or delete the existing product grid (“Shop our blends”).
-- [ ] Remove any “Add to cart” elements.
+- [x] Remove any “Add to cart” elements.
-- [ ] Remove pricing displays.
+- [x] Remove pricing displays.
-- [ ] Remove discount banners (if any).
+- [x] Remove discount banners (if any).
-- Current state: The “Shop our blends” grid shows three products with $44.95 pricing and Add to cart buttons.
-No discount banners observed.
+- Current state: Product grid removed from the home page; no Add to cart elements or pricing display in the main content.

 ## 1C Remove cart/account/search entry points in the header (COMPLETED)

 - [x] Remove header search entry point (icon + form/drawer).
 - [x] Remove account/login icon link.
 - [x] Remove cart/bag icon link.
 - Current state: Completed in theme. `sections/page-header.liquid` no longer renders `search-drawer` or account/cart header panel items.
+The “Log in” menu link remains in the header per request.

 **Acceptance Criteria**
 - Header shows no search, account, or cart icons/links on desktop or mobile.